 natural dyeing

 This summer was officially our wettest summer on record.
 With a season of grey skies, I was looking for summer & warmth anywhere I could find it.
 With the inescapable state of the weather and the depressing reality of climate change, I found myself drawn to all things bright & warm!
-Since working with the powder & coming to appreciate its dye potential, I have been cultivating & saving the flowers for my upcoming eco-print & steam-bundling workshop in September.
+Since working with marigold dye powder & coming to appreciate its colour potential, I have been cultivating & saving the flowers for further experiments.
 Without further adieu, let’s take a look at how to dye with marigold.

 If you take a trip to a garden centre in Ireland during the summer months, you will see marigolds everywhere.
 A common choice for gardeners due to its pest-repellent properties, it is often found around the borders of vegetable patches.
 As a natural dye plant, you can use the flowers & plant tops with colours ranging from butter, gold & yellow to orange.
 When modified with alum & iron, you can expect shades of olive-green.
 If you have access to the flowers, consider picking & drying them for use later on in the year or for eco-printing projects (see my previous post here).